xrdocs/asr9k/_tutorials/troubleshoot-slow-bgp-convergence-due-to-rpl.md

 </pre>
 </div>

 In order to improve policy performance, you can evaluate configuration of AS Path sets with native as-path match operation instead of regular expression.
-Alternatively, you can use regular expressions inside route policies in a collapsed manner and hence reduce the number of regular expressions used.
+Alternatively, you can use regular expressions inside route policies in a collapsed manner hence reduce the number of regular expression lines used.
 This table lists AS path match criteria offered by Route Policy Language (RPL).
 The native matching functions use a binary matching algorithm which offers better performance compared to the regular expression match engine.
 Most of the common ios-regex match scenarios could be written with them (or their combinations).

 | Command Syntax | Description |